individual55/MakuTweaker/README.md

 for learning, research, and informational purposes, and should not be reproduced, distributed, or used for commercial gain.

-**This version of the source code removes web links to the authors' accounts.
-(They are simply not needed.)**
+**In this version of the source code, I've removed the web links to the authors' accounts.**

 ## 🧰 Description